ampacheco/dvwa-devsec-workshop/README.md

 1. Deployment of our application to Azure as Azure Container Instance
 1. Run DAST Analysis

-If you are unfamiliar with GitHub Actions, please review the [quickstart guidelines](https://docs.github.com/en/actions/quickstart).

 For those able to understand the basic workflow, I recommend copying and pasting the yaml in the box into the ./github/workflow/main.yaml file.

 To simplify your start, the main file in the repo contains this yaml code.
-So you will copy and paste the following steps as required.
+So you will complete the copying/pasting cycling in the following steps as required.

 ````